Losant/losant-rest-python/docs/applications.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Organization, all.User, applications.*, or applications.import.
+The token must include at least one of the following scopes: all.Organization, all.Organization.bounded, all.User, all.User.bounded, applications.*, applications.import, only.Organization, or only.Organization.bounded.

 #### Available Parameters